Edit the dashboard

 If you want to learn more about dashboards, views, and cards, take a look at these topics:

-2. Learn about the different view types.
+2. Learn more about view types

 3. Learn how to add cards to a view.